 The vibe: On weekends, the outdoor space feels like a backyard cookout with live music and food trucks.

 Lower Left Brewing Co. is located in the brewery-filled district of LoSo.
-Lower Left has a seven-barrel custom-made brewhouse and 900-square foot taproom.
+Lower Left has a seven-barrel, custom-made brewhouse and 900-square-foot taproom.
 The building has four garage doors, which open to an outdoor patio.

-Location: LoSo, 4528 Nations Crossing Rd.
+Location: LoSo, 4528 Nations Crossing Road.

-Location: Pineville, 400 N. Polk St.
+Location: Pineville, 400 North Polk St.

 Fun fact: Middle James is Pineville’s first brewery.